fastovetsilya/ProbGBT/README.md

 - `save(filepath, format='cbm', compression_level=6)`: Save the trained model to a file
 - `load(filepath, format='cbm')`: Load a saved model from a file

-**Note:** Statistics and intervals are calculated from the distributions returned by the `predict()` method.
-This approach is more efficient because it computes the distribution only once.

 ### Save and Load Functionality